Tejas-Software/Cantigas-Game-Pure-Javascript/README.md

 # Cantigas-Game-Pure-Javascript
-Games for a educational platform.
+Game for a educational platform.